Media portrayal of the Russo-Ukrainian war: Unsubstantiated atrocity claims

 English-language television channel RT, owned by the Russian government, has been called the "primary hub of Russian propaganda in the West", accused of distortions and omissions, aligning its coverage to suit the Russian government, and fueling paranoia.
 The British communications authority Ofcom reviewed four news bulletins from early March 2014 and found that RT "failed to preserve due impartiality".
-A presenter for the channel, Liz Wahl, resigned on air after saying that she disagreed with the channel's "whitewashing" of the Russian government's actions during the 2014 Crimean crisis.
+A presenter for the channel, Liz Wahl, resigned on air after saying that she disagreed with the channel's "whitewashing" of the Russian government's actions during the annexation of Crimea.